 Ambulette services found guilty of violating Section 146 of the New York State Transportation Law will face fines and possible revocation of operation authority, as determined by NYSDOT.

-Ambulette services whose operating authority has been revoked by the NYSDOT will be removed from the NYSDOH's Medicaid Program, thus precluding Medicaid payment.
+Ambulette services whose operating authority has been revoked by the NYSDOT will be disenrolled from the Medicaid Program, thus precluding Medicaid payment.

 An ambulette may not be used as an ambulance to provide emergency medical services.
 An ambulette may transport a person who requires oxygen, as long as the passenger self-administers the oxygen.
 Ambulette service personnel may not administer oxygen.

-An ambulette is allowed to provide stretcher services when the vehicle is appropriately configured.
+An ambulette may provide stretcher services when the vehicle is appropriately configured.

-An ambulette may also provide taxi service (curb-to-curb service).
+An ambulette may provide taxi (curb-to-curb) service.
 The only requirement that ambulettes need to meet for this service is the proper authority and license to operate as an ambulette.

-We do not require the ambulette to be licensed as a taxi service; it operates as an ambulette providing taxi service.
+The Medicaid Program does not require the ambulette to be licensed as a taxi service; it operates as an ambulette providing taxi service.